Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Henderson has averaged 36.8 rushing yards per game in his five career matchups against the 49ers, 2.7 fewer yards than his over/under in Sunday's game.

-- Henderson, in five matchups against the 49ers, has not run for a TD.

-- In terms of defending against the run, the 49ers are ninth in the NFL, allowing 106.0 yards per game.
+- The 49ers have the NFL's ninth-ranked defense against the run, allowing 106.0 yards per game.

-- The Rams are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (17 this season).
+- This season the 49ers have allowed 17 rushing TDs.
+They are ranked 23rd in the NFL in that category.

 Recent Performances